 In a refrigeration circuit, the system will work more efficiently when we achieve the desired movement of BTUs with a minimal amount of entropy.
-Practically speaking, this means using lower pressures and temperatures to move heat from one place to another when possible, but we still need to get the job done of moving heat from one place to another.
+Practically speaking, this means using lower pressures and temperatures to move heat from one place to another when possible, but we still need to get the job of moving heat from one place to another done.
 In that process, entropy WILL occur.

 We all know the guy who has the PERFECT van, the spotless tools, and the clean uniform.
 His van stays that way because he hardly does anything, and then he takes 20 minutes after every call wiping down and oiling his tools.
 He has very little entropy in his van because there is very little WORK being done.